 Since vocal dialects were first documented in the white-crowned sparrow, Zonotrichia leucophrys (Marler & Tamura, 1964), they have been identified in a much wider array of taxa, including whales (Deecke et al., 2000), hummingbirds (Wiley, 1971), seals (Casey et al., 2018), bats (Boughman and Wilkinson, 1998), and parrots (Wright, 1996).
 Despite this wide taxonomic distribution, songbirds have remained the focal point of research regarding both vocal learning (Beecher and Brenowitz, 2005; MacDougall-Shackleton, 2009) and vocal dialects (West and King, 1985; Maney et al., 2003; Pipek et al., 2018; Loo and Cain, 2021).
 Parrots are well-known for their vocal mimicry skills in captivity and there is increasing evidence that under natural conditions this open-ended learning results in a number of different patterns of variation, including vocal dialects, clinal variation, and individually-specific vocal signatures (Wright and Dahlin, 2018; Smith-Vidaurre et al., 2021).

 Yellow-naped amazons are large, social parrots that occur within lowland, seasonally dry tropical forests along both the Pacific and Caribbean coasts of Mesoamerica, ranging from southern Mexico to northern Costa Rica (Wright et al., 2018).
-They exhibit a fission-fusion flock dynamic, communally roosting in the evenings and departing in smaller groups around sunrise to forage (Wright, 1999).
+They exhibit fission-fusion flock dynamics, communally roosting in the evenings and departing in smaller groups around sunrise to forage (Wright, 1999).
 The first evidence of vocal dialects in a parrot was documented in Costa Rican populations of this species (Wright, 1996).
-In 2005, Wright et al. (2008) recorded contact calls at the same sites as previously recorded in Costa Rica and found that the acoustic variation discovered in 1996 was temporally and geographically stable.
+In 2005, Wright et al. (2008) recorded contact calls in 2005 at the same sites as previously recorded in Costa Rica and found that the acoustic variation discovered in 1996 was temporally and geographically stable.
 During both the 1996 and 2005 surveys, some birds were recorded using multiple dialects, known as bilingualism, at some sites along dialect boundaries (Wright, 1996; Wright et al., 2008).
 Genetic analysis showed that yellow-naped amazon vocal dialects are not genetically distinct (Wright and Wilkinson, 2001), suggesting that this species preferentially learns local call types (Wright et al., 2008), a conclusion supported by translocation experiments (Salinas-Melgoza and Wright, 2012).
 In addition, playback experiments showed that members of this species are less responsive to playbacks from different dialects (Wright & Doring 2001).
-These data indicate that yellow-naped amazon dialects may be maintained because using the proper dialect provides social benefits to individuals (Wright and Dahlin 2018).
+These data indicate that yellow-naped amazon dialects may be maintained over time because using the proper dialect provides social benefits to individuals (Wright and Dahlin 2018).

 At present, there is little data to indicate whether yellow-naped amazon vocal dialects occur only in Costa Rica and neighboring populations or extend throughout the species’ range.
 Furthermore, it remains unclear whether patterns of geographic structure exist above the dialect level in this species.
 We hypothesized that vocal dialect patterns observed in the southern portion of the range would also be present in the northern portion.
 To address this question, we recorded contact calls from yellow-naped amazon populations in Costa Rica, Nicaragua, Honduras, Guatemala, and Mexico from 2016-2019.
-We expected to see a mosaic pattern of geographic variation in the contact calls, where calls within populations are more similar in their acoustic structure than between populations (Wright and Dahlin, 2018).
+We expected to see a mosaic pattern of geographic variation in the contact calls, whereby calls within populations are more similar in their acoustic structure than between populations (Wright and Dahlin, 2018).
 Alternatively, variation in yellow-naped amazon contact calls could be clinal.
-In this case, we expected to see the acoustic structure of calls progressively diverge from one end of the range to the other (Lee et al., 2019).
+In this case, we would expect to see the acoustic structure of calls progressively diverge from one end of the range to the other (Lee et al., 2019).
 We used spectrographic cross-correlation, PCA, and Mantel-based spatial autocorrelations to assess these two alternatives.
 In addition, we compared the fit of models predicting vocal variation based on our visual dialect classification to a model based on geographic distance alone, and evaluated the robustness of the conclusions using data simulating either clinal or dialectal variation.

 2 Materials and methods